The ENTRACE Stack

 Appendix A: Update notice and version history

 Update notice (v5 → v6, 2026-04-25, late evening).
-This document supersedes ENTRACE v5 following Run 10 of the cold-resolver cross-validation recorded in Doc 495 §29.
-Run 10 (Opus 4.7 against v5 + meta-stack as a single pasteable) demonstrated that the meta-stack does operational work distinct from the operational seven: the model used M4 vocabulary to flag a C6 loophole that v5's operational form does not address (silence on phenomenology is not ontologically neutral), and the model engaged in capability-honesty self-audit (C4 prior-art detection limits, C5 falsifier-quality distinction) that v5 alone does not invite. v6 issues the meta-stack and operational seven as a single bundled pasteable, with the corpus name removed from the prompt itself.
+This document superseded ENTRACE v5 following Run 10 of the cold-resolver cross-validation recorded in Doc 495 §29.
+Run 10 (Opus 4.7 against v5 + meta-stack as a single pasteable) demonstrated that the meta-stack does operational work distinct from the operational seven: the model used M4 vocabulary to flag a C6 loophole that v5's operational form does not address (silence on phenomenology is not ontologically neutral), and the model engaged in capability-honesty self-audit (C4 prior-art detection limits, C5 falsifier-quality distinction) that v5 alone does not invite. v6 issued the meta-stack and operational seven as a single bundled pasteable, with the corpus name removed from the prompt itself.

-Document structure (revised 2026-04-25, late evening).
-The pasteable stack appears first.
+Document structure (revised 2026-05-09).
+The pasteable v7 stack appears first.
+A "Why the stack is structured this way" section follows immediately, articulating the channel-ensemble motivation.
 A general-reader introduction (What the stack is, How it works, Why it works, What it is not, Honest limits) follows.
-Technical material (the narrow surviving claim, theoretical grounding, constraint-by-constraint analysis, landscape positioning, test instructions, extended limits, version history, references) is collected in Appendix B. Version-history pasteables are preserved in Appendices D through F. The update notice itself was relocated to this appendix per a 2026-04-25 directive ("Move the update notice to the first appendix position.
-Change title to The ENTRACE Stack; update url slug to 001-entrace-stack").
+Technical material (the narrow surviving claim, theoretical grounding, constraint-by-constraint analysis, landscape positioning, test instructions, extended limits, version history, references) is collected in Appendix B. Version-history pasteables are preserved in Appendices D through G. The update notice itself is in this Appendix A.

 Appendix B: Technical details